Can Sio Gene Therapies Inc. (SIOX) Remain Competitive?

 SIOX’s Market Performance

-SIOX stocks went down by -17.24% for the week, with a monthly drop of -3.30% and a quarterly performance of 14.29%, while its annual performance rate touched -29.03%.
-The volatility ratio for the week stands at 8.58% while the volatility levels for the past 30 days are set at 9.50% for Sio Gene Therapies Inc..
-The simple moving average for the period of the last 20 days is -11.79% for SIOX stocks with a simple moving average of -14.94% for the last 200 days.
+SIOX stocks went down by -4.93% for the week, with a monthly jump of 12.89% and a quarterly performance of 25.11%, while its annual performance rate touched -1.37%.
+The volatility ratio for the week stands at 9.85% while the volatility levels for the past 30 days are set at 9.69% for Sio Gene Therapies Inc..
+The simple moving average for the period of the last 20 days is -3.73% for SIOX stocks with a simple moving average of -6.69% for the last 200 days.

-During the last 5 trading sessions, SIOX fell by -17.24%, which changed the moving average for the period of 200-days by -18.52% in comparison to the 20-day moving average, which settled at $3.00.
-In addition, Sio Gene Therapies Inc. saw -5.04% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SIOX fell by -4.93%, which changed the moving average for the period of 200-days by -8.83% in comparison to the 20-day moving average, which settled at $3.02.
+In addition, Sio Gene Therapies Inc. saw 3.96% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading